MashiroCl/EventScheduler/README.md

 ./gradlew build
 ```

-3. Fill the `lecture.csv` with your scheduled zoom meetings
+3. Build a `lecture.csv` with your scheduled zoom meetings

-The `lecture.csv` is under the path `src/main/resources`

 The csv file contains 4 columns, where the 1st column is the zoom meeting link(remember to include the pwd for the meeting in the URL), the 2nd column is the start time, the 3rd column is the end time, and the 4th column is for memo.